lucidrains/flash-cosine-sim-attention/README.md

 - [x] 96
 - [x] 128

+- [ ] 80 - in progress

 ## Todo

 - [ ] bring in a CPU memory efficient version (only for inference, as training does not make sense) using just plain pytorch code
 - [ ] support O(n) 1d dynamic positional bias
-- [ ] bfloat16 support
+- [ ] bfloat16 support, use sfinae as recommended by Arthur
 - [ ] flexible which type is used for accumulation
 - [ ] allow for flexible definition of whether warp tile atomic adds to float or half
+- [ ] test out 64x96 tiles on f16

-- [ ] figure out how to dispatch differently for architectures (say A100), in case backwards can make use of the increase in shared memory differently
+- [x] figure out how to dispatch differently for architectures (say A100), in case backwards can make use of the increase in shared memory differently
-- [ ] allow for other attention tile sizes other than 64x64
+- [x] decouple row and column sizes for attention tiles
 - [x] dk and dv are now in f16 when it can be (non single headed kv)
 - [x] support more standard head dimensions (wip)
 - [x] debug and fix bias backwards gradients yet again for head size of 32